-Where the model is tasked to simultaneously have sufficiently good performance with the dropout of $x_t$ and with the dropout of $h_t$.
-Therefore, our bound is both combating posterior collapse i.e $P_\theta(z|x)=P_\theta(z|0)$, as well as measuring possible over-fitting i.e $KL[P_\theta(z_t|h_t,x_t)||P_\theta(z_t|h_0,x_t)] >> c$ for some large c.
-Indeed, we find this empirically to be true, as shown in Figure~\ref{fig:Bound_Behavior}.
-As the agent trains in a stationary (no novelty) environment, the surprise (orange) settles and steadily decreases.
-Initially, the difference of KL divergences (blue) flags all new stimuli novel, but DreamerV2 quickly learns that the environment is predictable.
-We see here that as the agent progresses through training, the green line symbolises how effective inputs ($h_0$, $x_t$), are to the model in terms of predicting a distribution which minimizes $KL[p_{\phi}(z_t|h_t,x_t)||p_{\phi}(z_t|h_0,x_t)]$.
-During training this value grows exponentially since the prediction is now approximately conditionally independent of $x_t$.
+We find the above empirically to be true, as illustrated in Figure~\ref{fig:Bound_Behavior}.
+As the agent trains in a stationary (no novelty) environment, the surprise (orange)~~\citep{NIPS2005_0172d289} settles and steadily decreases.
+Initially, the difference of KL divergences (blue) is below the orange line, and all new stimuli are flagged as novel, but the world model quickly learns that the environment is predictable.
+As the agent progresses through training, the green line represents how effective inputs ($h_0$, $x_t$) are to the model in terms of predicting a distribution that minimizes $KL[p_{\phi}(z_t|h_t,x_t)||p_{\phi}(z_t|h_0,x_t)]$.
+Initially this value is close to the orange line because the model has learned to predict what will happen based mostly on the observation $x_t$.
+At some point the model discovers that incorporating history $h_t$ further drives loss decrease, and the KL divergence with the history dropout rises.
+A properly trained model is one in which its learned representations, $h_t$ and $x_t$, are useful in the prediction of distribution $p_{\phi}(z_t|h_t,x_t)$.
+Figure~\ref{fig:Bound_Behavior} illustrates that failure to do so may result in $x_t$ being interpreted as a noisy signal (blue differences collapse to orange) or the transition prediction model with $h_t$ has not yet met sufficiently low KL divergence (orange exceeds blue).